 Slide from Julia Kuosmanen

-A functional prototype was developed, combining a custom-built PigScape game engine with a full-body montion-controled gestural interface powered by Microsoft Kinect SDK.
+A functional prototype was developed, combining a custom-built PigScape game engine with a full-body montion-controlled gestural interface powered by Microsoft Kinect SDK.

 The game integrates two core gameplay phases: